 Elevator Work Injury

-Injury attorneys in Boston at The Law Offices of Jeffrey S. Glassman can help injured elevator workers determine all avenues of recovering damages and obtaining a worker's compensation for your injuries.
+Injury attorneys in Boston at Jeffrey Glassman Injury Lawyers can help injured elevator workers determine all avenues of recovering damages and obtaining a worker's compensation for your injuries.

 Accidents in or near elevators and escalators result in roughly 17,000 injuries and 30 deaths a year, according to the U.S. Bureau of Labor Statistics.
 Most of those incidents involve elevators.
 Those who work with these machines, particularly elevator mechanics, account for about 50 of those killed and a significant portion of those injured.
 Workers at highest risk are responsible for: